3 ex-cops convicted of rights violations in Floyd killing

 Thao watched bystanders and traffic as Kueng knelt on Floyd’s back and Lane held his legs.

-The jurors are not sequestered — isolated from outside influences that could sway their opinion — which is sometimes done by having them stay in hotels during deliberations.
-They are allowed to watch videos from the scene and view other evidence as much as they want during deliberations.
+The jurors were not sequestered — isolated from outside influences that could sway their opinion — which is sometimes done by having them stay in hotels during deliberations.
+They were allowed to watch videos from the scene and view other evidence as much as they wanted during deliberations.

 Federal civil rights violations that result in death are punishable by up to life in prison or even death, but those sentences are extremely rare, and federal sentencing guidelines suggest the officers would get much less if convicted.